AlgyJr/ios_guides/RottenTomatoes-Tutorial.md

 * The "movies" element is an array of objects, where each object key/value pairs of data for a movie.
 Thus an object in JSON is the same as an NSDictionary.
 * For each movie object we will be extracting the "title", "synopsis", "ratings" and "abridged_cast" information.
 Notice, that "ratings" and "abridge_cast" values are themselves objects (NSDictionaries if you will) and so will require a second level of parsing.
 *Before leaving the viewDidLoad, add the following line at the end
+####Data Source Methods for UITableViewControllers Side Note
+* Whenever the tableView of a TableViewController instance is sent a message to load itself with data, three main methods, called Data Source methods are triggered.
+These methods are
+  * numberOfSectionsInTableView - returns the number of sections to display in tableview
+  * numberOfRowsInSection - returns the number of rows for a section to display in tableview
+  * cellForRowAtIndexPath - returns the cell to display in a particular section and row of the tableview

+* These data source methods can be delegated to a different object other than the UITableViewController, but almost always the default choice is to make the UITableViewController the delegate, meaning, the UITableViewController implements them.
+When using Storyboard like we did, things are hardwired to make the UITableViewController the delegate.
+There is no need to manually specify that the UITableViewController is the Data Source delegate ( no need to add <UITableViewDelegate,UITableViewDataSource> to *.h, and no need to set the tableview.delegate)